boldflight/BibleConverter/test_EPUB/output/Luke.md

 [40] Now when Jesus returned, the crowd welcomed him, because they were all waiting for him.
 [41] Then a man named Jairus, who was a leader of the synagogue, came up.
 Falling at Jesus’ feet, he pleaded with him to come to his house, [42] because he had an only daughter, about twelve years old, and she was dying.

+As Jesus was on his way, the crowds pressed around him.
 [43] Now a woman was there who had been suffering from a hemorrhage for twelve years but could not be healed by anyone.
 [44] She came up behind Jesus and touched the edge of his cloak, and at once the bleeding stopped.
 [45] Then Jesus asked, “Who was it who touched me?”
 When they all denied it, Peter said, “Master, the crowds are surrounding you and pressing against you!”
 [46] But Jesus said, “Someone touched me, for I know that power has gone out from me.”
 [47] When the woman saw that she could not escape notice, she came trembling and fell down before him.
 In the presence of all the people, she explained why she had touched him and how she had been immediately healed.
 [48] Then he said to her, “Daughter, your faith has made you well.
 Go in peace.”

 [49] While he was still speaking, someone from the synagogue leader’s house came and said, “Your daughter is dead; do not trouble the teacher any longer.”
 [50] But when Jesus heard this, he told him, “Do not be afraid; just believe, and she will be healed.”
 [51] Now when he came to the house, Jesus did not let anyone go in with him except Peter, John, and James, and the child’s father and mother.